zerodogg/rotcelloc/README.md

 Rotcelloc needs a configuration file to know which files to load your collection from, what kind of collection it is as well as the name of the collection.
-The configuration file is in the JSON format which requires some care when writing.
+The configuration file is in the CSON format.
+See http://coffeescript.org/#objects_and_arrays for a quick reference.

 The configuration file does not have to live in the same directory as the application.
 Your working directory does have to be the same directory as the config file is in when you run rotcelloc.

-To get a basis file to work with, copy rotcelloc.config.json.tpl to rotcelloc.config.json in the directory you want to use it from, and then edit the latter file.
+To get a basis file to work with, copy rotcelloc.config.cson.tpl to rotcelloc.config.cson in the directory you want to use it from, and then edit the latter file.
 You can add as many "collections" as you wish, and each collection can have any number of files.

-When you compile the collection webapp it will be output to an "out"-subdirectory of the directory that the rotcelloc.config.json lives in.
+When you compile the collection webapp it will be output to an "out"-subdirectory of the directory that the rotcelloc.config.cson lives in.

 ##### Toplevel options